DarkCoder28/matrix-manager/client/README.md

 ## Environment Setup
 - Most of the OS setup tips can be found in the [hzeller/rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix?tab=readme-ov-file#troubleshooting) repo.
-  - Instead of disabling NTP like is recomended in the repo, it is better to change the configs so it effectively only runs on boot.
+  - Instead of disabling NTP, as is recomended in the repo, it is better to change the configs so it effectively only runs on boot.
-  - You can do this by modifying `/etc/systemd/timesyncd.conf` with the following options under a `[Time]` header
+  - You can do this by modifying `/etc/systemd/timesyncd.conf` with the following options under the `[Time]` header
     - `RootDistanceMaxSec=3600`
     - `PollIntervalMinSec=31536000`
     - `PollIntervalMaxSec=31536000`